-- 83% of Georgians feel relations with the European Union are good – the same as in 2017 and well ahead of the regional average of 63%.
+- 77% of Georgians feel relations with the European Union are good.

-- 67% of Georgians (up 9% on 2017) are aware of the EU’s financial support to the country, and 59% consider the support to be effective.
+- 61% of Georgians are aware of the EU’s financial support to the country, and 69% of them consider the support to be effective.

 - General perceptions about the EU

 - Values associated with the EU

 - Assessment of EU relations with the home country

 - Awareness of financial support provided by the EU and assessment of its effectiveness

 The field work for the survey took place between February and March 2020 (before COVID-19 crisis) and was based upon face-to-face interviews among a representative sample of 1,000 people per country.

 To find out the results of Opinion Survey 2020: Regional Overview, please go here.